-The race has lots of volunteer support and great crowds arrive in the main part of the city to cheer everyone on, making it a great day out in the romantic city of Florence.
+The race has lots of volunteer support and great crowds arrive in the main part of the city to cheer you on, making it a great day out in the romantic city of Florence.

 ‘Running through narrow Italian streets, enticed by amazing Italian scenery and architecture, admiring the landmarks that have made Florence famous.’

 Florence is the capital city of the Italian region of Tuscany.
-The city is located about 230 km northwest of Rome, and is surrounded by gently rolling hills that are covered with villas and farms, vineyards, and orchards.
+The city is located about 230 km northwest of Rome and is surrounded by gently rolling hills that are covered with villas and farms, vineyards, and orchards.

 As a major European tourism destination, there are many transport options in and around Florence.

-Florence’s busy Amerigo Vespucci airport is only three miles north-west of the centre.
+Florence’s busy Amerigo Vespucci airport is only three miles north-west of the center.
 Most low-cost carriers use Pisa’s Galileo Galilei airport, 62 miles west of Florence, which is connected to Florence via a bus service run by Autostradale.